jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (b) a bracing element; or
   (c) a fire separation wall (also known as a firewall); or (d) part of a specified system; or
-  (e) made of units of material (such as brick, burnt clay, concrete, or stone) laid to a bond in and joined together with mortar.
+  (e) made of units of a building product (such as brick, burnt clay, concrete, or stone) laid to a bond in and joined together with mortar.

 ### 12 Internal linings and finishes in existing dwelling
 Building work in connection with any internal linings or finishes of any wall, ceiling, or floor of an existing dwelling.